 Carol Harm, grew up singing, performing her first solo at the tender age of five in a Christmas pageant.
 Through high school, she participated in chorus and madrigal, church choir and in state music competitions with her sister.
 Carol has spent over a decade singing with Unity Choir and also sings spiritually-based music with the Unichicks.
 She began writing music in 2003 and continues to enjoy writing and creating music.

 Kathryn Ripp, a third generation singer, has been vocalizing since 1975 in various ensembles, mostly singing spiritual and healing music.
 She began songwriting by making up silly songs for her kids when they were little.
 She loves to harmonize with others, especially her two children who are now in their 20s.
-She also sings with Uncle Stan’s A Cappella Band and Indra Adhira, a kirtan band based at Unity of Madison.
+She also sings with Much Better Barefoot (husband Joe is the drummer) and Indra Adhira, a kirtan band based at Unity of Madison.

 Lauranne Bailey has sung with a variety of local rock and country bands throughout Dane County since 1979.
 She stepped out of the club circuit in the last century and has been vocally challenging herself with blending, rhythmic sounds, and jazz improv.
-She also enjoys drumming, playing her flutes and singing medicine songs with friends.
+She also sings with her husband, Merle and enjoys drumming, playing her flutes, and singing medicine songs with friends.